dan-weaver/alext/src/pages/issues/equality.md

 cardType: horizontal
 ---

-## Continuing our fight to ensure equal fustice for all
+## Continuing our fight to ensure equal justice for all

 Alex knows that no value is more sacred in our country than equality.
 Alex has always been and always will be a firm advocate for and ally to Houston's LGBTQ